How much does it cost to paint your house?

 Below is a list of main factors that affect the labour cost of a job.
 These are the things that a painter takes into consideration when preparing his or her quote for interior house painting.

-Number and sizes of rooms to be painted:
+no. and sizes of rooms to be painted

 Cornices are the mouldings round the wall of a room just below the ceiling.
 Cornices are used to properly finish a room and vary in size and style from simple to decorative where they serve as a feature as well as a finish.
 For the most part cornices must be painted with a brush and if large and / or decorative become more labour intensive.